abgulati/Privion/README.md

 ## General User Guide - Post First-Run Steps

+- *NOTE: THIS SECTION HAS NOT BEEN UPDATED FOR THE LATEST PRIVION FEATURES!
+SOME POINTS MAY STILL BE RELEVANT BUT DO NOT REFLECT THE LATEST FEATURES*

 1. Document Formats Supported:

     - If LibreOffice is installed and added to PATH as detailed in Step 4 of the [Dependencies](https://github.com/abgulati/LARS-Enterprise?tab=readme-ov-file#dependencies) section, the following formats are supported: